 Global Education Program (GEP) Courses:

 GEP courses are specifically designed for non-degree seeking, international semester students.
 They focus on providing study abroad students with an in-depth look at the languages and history of South Africa.
 Students may enroll in a maximum of two pre-approved GEP courses upon their arrival in South Africa.

 Please click here to view the 2018 Term 1 GEP Course Booklet for international students.
 We recommend that students choose their courses from this booklet, as it is unlikely the courses will change drastically between Term 1 (January – June) and Term 2 (July – December).

-One course that we highly recommend for students interested in service learning is the Learning for Sustainable Community Engagement (LSCE) course.
+One course that we highly recommend for students interested in service learning is the Global Service Learning course.
 This course is an experiential learning, writing-intensive, academic credit bearing, community engagement program worth 9 US credits.
 This course includes both theoretical and practical work where students will learn about eradicating poverty and transforming lives through partnerships.
 The program enables participants to broaden their understanding of South African history and contemporary life and to develop their global citizenship through community engagement.

-For students who would like to apply for the LSCE course, please note that this course has a separate course application needs to be submitted.
+For students who would like to apply for the GSL course, please note that this course requires a written response to an essay prompt, which will be submitted with your Stellenbosch application.
 Ask your Program Coordinator for more details!